Sam Collins (footballer, born 1977): Port Vale

 He signed for Second Division club Port Vale on 26 June 2002, in a move that reunited him with Brian Horton, his manager at Huddersfield.
-Collins played 49 matches for Port Vale and was named their Player of the Year in the 2002–03 season, later becoming captain.
+He was signed as a replacement for Sagi Burton.
+After an initial shaky start, Collins played 49 matches for Port Vale and was named their Player of the Year in the 2002–03 season, later becoming captain.
 In September 2003, he was given the Second Division Player of the Month award, as he settled into a highly successful centre-back partnership with new signing George Pilkington.
 At the end of the 2003–04 season he signed a new two-year contract, having put in a 47-match haul.

 Collins made 37 appearances in 2004–05, helping the club to avoid relegation with an 18th-place finish in League One.
 His continuing strong performances in 2005–06 led to Championship club Plymouth Argyle inquiring about signing him.
 He rejected the approach, and instead joined another Championship club, Hull City, on 2 November on loan from Vale, prior to a permanent transfer for a £65,000 fee in January 2006.
+Michael Talbot later studied him heading the ball as a model for the sculpture of Roy Sproson that was installed at Vale Park.

 Hull City

 Collins suffered a knee ligament injury in February 2006, which ruled him out for a month.
 He did not play again in the 2005–06 season, which he finished with 18 appearances for Hull.
 In November 2006, he was ruled out for the rest of the 2006–07 season through another knee injury, making only eight appearances.
 He joined Swindon Town on 28 September 2007 on a one-month loan, after the club lost captain Hasney Aljofree to injury.
-He looked for a permanent deal at Swindon but made just four appearances as an abductor injury saw him sidelined, and Swindon's financial problems ended any hopes of a permanent transfer.
+He looked for a permanent deal at Swindon but made just four appearances as an abductor injury saw him sidelined.
+Swindon's financial problems ended any hopes of a permanent transfer.